-About 50% of household energy in the U.S is used for heating and cooling (space and water).
-This rate could be dramatically cut to almost zero in new constructed homes, and can be significantly reduced in existing homes depending on the scope (and budget) of retrofitting projects.
+About 50% of household energy in the U.S. is used for heating and cooling (space and water).
+This rate could be dramatically cut to almost zero in new construction and can be reduced significantly when retrofitting existing homes (depending on the scope and budget).

-Data from recent years shows the acceleration of extreme climate events, and that we will be experiencing significant changes in the climate, some subtle and growing slow (rising temperatures, droughts, sea-level rise) and some harsh and unexpected (extreme storms, precipitation, wildfires).
+Data from recent years shows the acceleration of extreme climate events.
+We should expect significant changes in climate, some gradual (rising temperatures, droughts, sea-level rise) and some harsh and unexpected (extreme storms, precipitation, wildfires).

-Designing a home for the current climate or based on historical data or for today’s climate is a good starting point and that’s what building codes help us achieve.
-However, assuming houses are built to last two to three generations (say 80 years) the goal should be to ensure those designs can meet the future challenges and demonstrate the same efficiency and durability throughout those years.
-To reach true sustainability, it is important to adopt best practices that adhere to local climate zones, micro-climates, and predictable extreme events.
+Designing a home for the current climate or based on historical data is a good start.
+That’s exactly what building codes help us achieve.
+However, assuming houses are built to last two to three generations, today’s designs should be able to meet future challenges while demonstrating consistent efficiency and durability throughout those years.
+To achieve true sustainability, we must adopt best practices that adhere to local climate zones, micro-climates, and predictable extreme events.

-Setting aside extreme events, this blog focuses on the basic need of adhering to your local climate zone.
-You cannot design the same home in Arizona and Indiana, Texas, or Oregon.
-In each region, the trajectory of the sun, the direction of wind and rain, the ranges and fluctuations of temperatures and humidity, the amount of precipitation, snow, and ice, the risks from wildfires, floods, and earthquakes differ.
-Therefore, we want to convey two key takeaways:
+This blog focuses on the basic need to adhere to your local climate zone.
+You shouldn’t design the same home in Arizona, Indiana, Texas, or Oregon.
+In each region, the trajectory of the sun, the direction of wind and rain, the ranges and fluctuations of temperatures and humidity, the amount of precipitation, snow, and ice, and the risks from wildfires, floods, and earthquakes differ.
+Therefore, we want to stress two key considerations:

-What about the cost?
-The difference between a true resilient house and standard construction isn’t necessarily the cost.
-Many times the difference is being aware, asking the right questions, choosing the right professionals and then properly designing and assembling the house, using the right materials.
+The difference between a truly resilient house and standard construction isn’t necessarily the cost.
+Many times it is awareness, asking the right questions, and implementing the knowledge by proper design and assembly, and by using adequate materials.

 U.S Climate Zones

-To determine the climate zone relevant to your property, check the Building America Best Practices Volume 7.3 Guide to Determining Climate Regions by County (DOE 2015) for a list of counties and climate zones.
+To determine the climate zone relevant to your property, check Building America Best Practices for a list of counties and climate zones.
 Or, you can use our tool by submitting your zip code and getting your relevant climate risks and your climate zone.

 All content below is credited to Building America and the DOE, although we have refined and added some nuggets!
-Still, Building America is a great professional, reliable and motivating source to follow.
+Building America is a professional, reliable, and motivating source to follow for further information.

 A hot-humid climate is generally defined as a region that receives more than 20 inches (50 cm) of annual precipitation.
 Hot-humid climate states experience on average 40 to 70 inches of precipitation per year.
 Temperatures typically stay above freezing, with variations of approximately 30 degrees between the average summer and average winter temperatures (NOAA 2010).

 States that are partially or entirely within the Hot-Humid climate zone:

 In this climate region you should mainly focus on the following hot climate architecture issues: